subsquid/docs/docs/deploy-squid/rpc-proxy.md

 ## Processor configuration

 With the add-on successfully enabled, your squid will get a unique proxied endpoint to the requested network.
-Aquarium will make its URL available at the `RPC_${Upper(network)}_${Upper(protocol)}` environment variable.
+Subsquid Cloud will make its URL available to the deployed squid at the `RPC_${Upper(network)}_${Upper(protocol)}` environment variable.
 Assert it to avoid compilation errors.
 We also recommend rate limiting RPC proxy requests on the processor side to the same rate as was used in the manifest:
 ```ts
 import {assertNotNull} from '@subsquid/util-internal'